Pennsylvania Opiate Addiction Treatment

 The opioid crisis currently claims 115 lives every day to overdose and leaves countless families devastated in its wake.
 According to the Centers for Disease Control, opioid abuse is the number-one cause of preventable death among 18- to 35-year-olds today.

-It’s estimated that over 2.5 million Americans are in need of opiate addiction treatment.
+It’s estimated that over 2.5 million Americans need opiate addiction treatment.
 Here is everything you need to know about opiate addiction, including how it develops and how it’s successfully treated.

 What Are Opiates?